-Tragedies, losses, failures along with joyful moments of weddings and births, successes and accomplishments are markers in life.
+Tragedies, losses, failures along with joyful moments of family gathering and births, successes and accomplishments are markers in life.
 They cause us to pause, to reflect and consider the breadth of all life is.

 In these moments we are rarely alone or in a vacuum.
 Often the most memorable, the most sacred moments are one we shared with family and friends, with communities and even nations.
 A good life is not measured in what we acquire or the cash in our accounts.
 There is nothing wrong with setting goals and being productive and prosperous.
 But a good life, a fruitful life is more.

 I find by taking an inventory every so often of where I am, where I am going and who is with me is the best way to keep me focused and moving in the right direction.
 Reflecting on markers and moments and the companions along the way is like a GPS recalculating my route to help me get where I am supposed to be.